Master's Programme in Applied Physics

 What will you learn in the programme?

-Upon completing this programme, you will become an expert in applied, industrial, and experimental physics.
+Become an expert in applied, industrial, and experimental physics.

 - Develop skills in applied physics with a focus on semiconductor technology, smart materials, superconductors, experimental physics instrumentation, and computational physics, including data analysis of experiments.